-- Chewing the Scenery: Forrest to Jenny, as she's about to leave with her radical boyfriend:Forrest: You know what I think?
+- Chewing the Scenery: Forrest is uncharacteristically expressive to Jenny, as she's about to leave with her radical boyfriend:Forrest: You know what I think?
 I think you, should go back, to Green-Bow, AL-A-BAM-A!

-- Childhood Friend Romance: Forrest and Jenny, though the romance is unrequited by Jenny until the end of the movie.
+- Childhood Friend Romance: Forrest and Jenny went to school together, though the romance is unrequited by Jenny until they are adults.

-- Cluster F-Bomb: According to Forrest, Abbie Hoffman enjoyed dropping these at the Vietnam War protest rally, and that everyone at the rally enjoyed hearing him dropping them.
-Being a PG-13 movie, however, we only hear one instant of the word if you don't count a preceding one that is obscured by Hoffman's microphone feedback.
+- Cluster F-Bomb: According to Forrest, Abbie Hoffman enjoyed using the f-word at the Vietnam War protest rally, and that everyone at the rally enjoyed hearing this.
+Being a PG-13 movie, however, we only hear one instance of the word, if you don't count a preceding one that is obscured by Hoffman's microphone feedback.

 - Comically Missing the Point: Forrest is so naïve that he regularly misinterprets what is going on around him.

-- He assumes Elvis Presley died "from singing too much songs, or something".
+- He assumes Elvis Presley died "from singing too many songs, or something".

 - After giving a guy named Wesley a beating at a meeting of the Black Panthers he and Jenny are sent away.
 He then apologizes: "I'm sorry I had a fight at your Black Panther party."

-- Forrest remembers where everyone in his battallion was from.
+- Forrest remembers where everyone in his platoon was from.
 Except Tex.
-He can't remember what state Tex was from.
+He can't remember what state Tex was fromnote .

 - He notices people in the Watergate Hotel keeping him awake with their flashlights, asks the hotel receptionist to do something about it, but never thinks much of it, assuming they're just looking for a fuse box.